Last updated on April 27, 2022

 We’re almost through this, just another piece of the puzzle to go! “sacrifice after III” sounds a little bit vague, so let’s clear it up really quickly with an example.

 Your turn starts and you draw a card and then place a third lore counter on ECD.
-This triggers its third chapter ability, returning a creature or planeswalker from your graveyard to the battlefield with an extra +1/+1 or loyalty counter, depending on the card type chosen.
-Immediately after this ability resolves, you sacrifice the Saga.
+This triggers its third chapter ability, returning a creature or planeswalker from your graveyard to the battlefield with an extra +1/+1 or loyalty counter (kind of like undying), depending on the card type chosen.
+Immediately after this ability resolves, you sacrifice the saga.
 It’s a state-based action, and it doesn’t use the stack.

 The Bloodsky Massacre | Illustration by Livia Prima